 If you can’t see the charts in your mXrap, you might need a quick root update, ping us an email at email@example.com and we’ll sort it out.
 Now we’ve setup everyone with mXsync, updates are very easy, will probably only take 10 minutes on teamviewer/webex :)

 What do you think of the new charts?
 Any ideas for additions or improvements?
-Comment on it in the forum or contact support!
+Contact support and let us know!

 If you want to learn more about mXrap, we don’t have a user manual to read.
 Who would want to read through one of those!
 We have been writing “cheat sheets” to show new users the main features of mXrap.